 Exhibited at the 2020 virtual show of the Gesneriad Society.
 Flowers are found under the foliage unlike other Petrocosmea flowers which are usually suspended from petioles above the foliage.
 Buds may appear to took like ‘suckers’ or ‘offsets’ near the base of the plant.

-Introduced by Jim Roberts in 2011 who found it on a trip to China.
-Was originally distributed as Petrocomea JR 2011 sp.
+This species was introduced into cultivation by Jim Roberts in 2011 who found it on a trip to China.
+It was originally distributed as Petrocosmea JR 2011 sp.
 ‘A’, and later as Petrocosmea coerulea.
-The feature photo above is of a plant exhibited in the 2020 virtual
+P. Xlongianthera

 « Previous 1 2 3 4 … 6 Next »